Appfoster/upsnap/README.md

 ## Features

-Site Monitor provides a complete suite of monitoring tools to keep your Craft CMS site healthy and performing optimally:
+Upsnap provides a complete suite of monitoring tools to keep your Craft CMS site healthy and performing optimally:

 ### 🔍 **Reachability Monitoring**
 - Real-time uptime monitoring